Welcome to the Drama Department

 Every week, students in Year 7 will have a single period of Music, Dance and Drama during which they will engage in a range of practical work intended to give them the skills required for further successful study in Key Stage 4.
 In Year 8 students will continue to have a single period of Drama and Music each week.
 Our afterschool Dance clubs help students to develop their Dance skills even when they no longer have Dance as part of their weekly timetable.

-The Performing Arts at Harrow Way have seen an upsurge in activities over the last few years with a wide range of exciting innovations: workshops with industry professionals, regular performances and the introduction of two new qualifications: the BTEC Tech Award in Performing Arts (Acting & Dance) and the BTEC Tech Award in Music Practice.
+The Performing Arts at Harrow Way have seen an upsurge in activities over the last few years with a wide range of exciting innovations: workshops with industry professionals, regular performances and the introduction of two new qualifications: GCSEs in Drama and Music.
+These complement the vocational qualification we offer in Dance – the BTEC Tech Award in Performing Arts.

 Curriculum Content